data-catering/data-caterer-docs/docs/docs/guide/data-source/metadata/marquez.md

 Great!
 Now we have the ability to get schema information from an external source, add our own foreign keys and generate data.

-Check out the full example under `AdvancedMetadataSourcePlanRun` in the example repo.
+Check out the full example under `MetadataSourcePlanRun` in the example repo.